Could We Survive a Long-Term Power Outage?

 - Car charger for your cell phones and mobile devices

-- Water - I keep at least 5 gallons in a container in the garage
+- Water - I keep at least 25 gallons in containers in the garage

 - Battery powered radio